SQL Server Monitoring – Installation

 Enable SQL agent job

-After installing and you choosed to create the SQL agent job by setting the installation parameter @createSQLAgentJob to 1, the SQL agent job is created but disabled.
+After installing and when you chosed to create the SQL agent jobs by setting the installation parameter @createSQLAgentJobs to 1, the SQL agent jobs are created but disabled.

-To enable the SQL agent job right-click on it and select Enable.
+To enable the SQL agent jobs right-click on them and select Enable.

 The services will now start executing by the configured schedule and collect data.